 Sometimes I use OpenSCAD for designing more technical parts.

 For slicing my models before printing, I use Ultimaker Cura and then I print over OctoPrint.

 I paint with acrylic brush paints and acrylic spray paints.

 Before painting, I make my models as smooth as possible using a sanding machine, sandpaper, putty and primer.

 To clean your figurine, hold the figurine firmly in one hand while running a moist cloth over it with the other hand.
 This should be enough for almost anything.

-In case of oily stains, hold the figurine in one hand and gently rub soap with the other hand.
-Then, still holding the figurine in midair, direct a cold shower towards it to wash off the soap.
+In case of harder stains, hold the figurine in one hand and gently rub soap with the other hand.
+Then wash off the soap with a cold shower.
 Gently dry the figurine with a towel.
 Never scrub.

 NEVER USE A HOT HAIRDRYER FOR DRYING YOUR FIGURINE BECAUSE IT WILL MELT THE PLASTIC!

-While this is primarily intended as decoration, you can handle and cuddle it, as long as you are gentle and careful.
+While this is primarily intended as decoration, you can play with it, as long as you are gentle and careful.
 3D printed ponies often have spiky manes, tails or horns, so be mindful.
 This is not a toy for children and has no certifications.

 If you have one of the larger ones and you accidentally touch a wall with it while carrying it around, the paint will probably get scratched.